Walking on Gran Canaria

-Walking on Gran Canaria describes 45 day walks in eight areas of the island.
+Guidebook describing 45 day walks on Gran Canaria, generally averaging 10 to 12km each.
 A long-distance coast-to-coast route on the GR131 is included, and shorter walks can be linked to form longer itineraries.
-Gran Canaria, one of the larger Canary Islands is a hugely popular spot for tourists, but offers many peaceful, rural areas perfect for walking.
+One of the larger Canary Islands, Gran Canaria is a popular destination but offers many peaceful, rural areas perfect for walking.

 SeasonsHigh summer is popular, but too hot for walking.
 Good winter walking is possible, with only a very rare chance of snow on high mountains.
 Spring is ideal and autumn is tolerable.

 CentresMost people stay in the city or resorts - Las Palmas, Maspalomas and Playa del Inglés - but there are quieter alternatives.